-While the best VPNs (like ExpressVPN, PIA, and Buffered) rely on an AES-256 encryption, there are a number of outdated services that still rely on PPTP and Blowfish (a long since obsolete 64-bit encryption), so be sure to do your research before selecting a provider.
+While the best VPNs (like ExpressVPN, NordVPN and Surfshark) rely on an AES-256 encryption, there are a number of outdated services that still rely on PPTP and Blowfish (a long since obsolete 64-bit encryption), so be sure to do your research before selecting a provider.

 Other Mainstream Applications

-In addition to the above applications, AES is used in a plethora of different softwares and applications with which you are undoubtedly familiar.
+In addition to the above applications, AES is used in a plethora of different software and applications with which you are undoubtedly familiar.

 Have you ever played Grand Theft Auto?
 Well, the folks over at Rockstar developed a game engine that uses AES in order to prevent multiplayer hacking.